lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 lightweight solution to minimize communication bandwidth and client- side processing.

-Since initial publication, this specification has been updated to allow and recommend the use of SHA-256 over SHA-1.
+This specification obsoletes RFC 5019.
+The profile specified in RFC 5019 has been updated to allow and recommend the use of SHA-256 over SHA-1.